 Your child will need to bring a bag or backpack to school every day to carry home papers/projects from school.
 Be sure to label your child’s materials.
 Please check the contents of this backpack daily!
 I will provide each child with a Communication folder to keep any papers that we may have completed in school, as well as any important notes that come from the office or me.
 This folder needs to be sent back to school every day.

 Snack & Lunch Time Please provide a small healthy snack for your child in the morning.
 Also, be sure to send your child in with a labeled water bottle.
-The first grade lunch waive is from 11:45-12:10 followed by recess from 12:10-12:30.
+The first grade lunch waive is from 11:45-12:10, with recess before lunch 11:25-11:45.

 A Little about the Teacher Teaching is a wonderful profession...there are probably no careers better than this one!
 I love seeing children grow the way first graders do!
 I love to spend time hiking with my two dogs Rye and Bailey.
 Rye is a German shepherd mix and Bailey is my hyperactive boxer!
 I also enjoy running, crafting, and spending time with my family.
 My favorite color is navy blue and I love going to the beach!
 My favorite treat is ice cream, too!